CarlFK/pici/setup.md

 ## Summary:
- 0. make box with dnsmasq
+ 0. build bare debian box ready for ansible
- 1. push setup2.sh and conf files to it
+ 1. ansible part 1 - everything needed to netboot a pi, and the public facing server bits
- 2. run setup2.sh
+ 2. put server into update mode (pi has rw access to its files)
- 3. boot pi, run setup3.sh
+ 3. boot pi, mabye ansible, maybe setup3.sh?
  4. put server into production mode
  5. boot lots of pi'